What does RUSMP's Summer Campus Program offer today's teachers?

 - Lectures and colloquia by distinguished visiting mathematics educators

 - Rice University graduate credit (dependent on grant funding)

 - Gifted and Talented credit

 Rice University mathematics and science faculty, visiting mathematicians, and mathematics educators address topics which enhance and transcend traditional classroom mathematics emphasizing mathematics content, school reform, applications of mathematics, and gender and minority issues in mathematics education.
-Upon successful completion of the Summer Campus Program participants receive graduate and gifted/talented credit.
+Upon successful completion of the Summer Campus Program participants receive graduate (dependent on grant funding) and gifted/talented credit.